Gordon Ramsay Burger Seasoning Recipe

 • 6g dried minced onion (optional)

-• Optional Ava Add: a pinch of brown sugar + extra black pepper
+• A pinch of brown sugar (optional)

 Directions